JamesPaden/css-paged-media-tutorial/README.rst

 Both converters are available for evaluation or private purposes for free.
 Antennahouse provides a special "CSS Edition" of its Antennahouse Formatter software as well - however we do not have much experience with this version (in addition to the much higher license fees).
+There is another tool called PDFchip which also implements parts of the CSS Paged Media standard but it lacks several feature besides the ridiculous high licence fees (so not an option for us).

 Basic converter usage